decred/dcrdocs/docs/advanced/dcrtime.md

   TxID           : 4172a560a7035c169c4da60cba2cb1fbac686bd01224e09a1a56ce5e6f31cff0
 ```

-Note that the dcrtime client does verify the merkle path that the server returns.
+Note that the dcrtime client does verify the Merkle path that the server returns.

 Our file is now anchored in the Decred blockchain.
 Any third party can now prove that `myfile.txt` existed, in its exact form, at the time the block was mined (Chain Timestamp).